Whatever You Believe

 Whatever you believe that guides your life is okay as long as it brings you joy and happiness.
 And try not to get lured into fake happiness by letting stuff dictate your mood, either.

 Think about whatever you believe to be true about yourself.
 Did you learn it on your own?
 Where did that belief come from?
 According to the experts, most of our personalities get formed by the time we reach our teens.
 That means that what we believe about ourselves and the world is already one with us by the time we graduate high school.
 For me, high school was a screwed-up time where I had no idea how to live happily.
 It took me decades to change the beliefs I held about myself.
 I was searching, wandering, praying for change.
-It didn’t come till many years later, so don’t give up kids! [wink emoji]
+It didn’t come till many years later, so don’t give up!

 Whatever you believe can be changed if you want it to.
 It takes discipline and dedication to yourself.
 That’s it!